faastjs/faast.js/docs/api/faastjs.costanalyzer.result.md

 |  Method | Modifiers | Description |
 |  --- | --- | --- |
 |  [csv()](./faastjs.costanalyzer.result.csv.md) |  | Comma-separated output of cost analyzer.
 One line per cost analyzer configuration. |

-## Remarks

-The `estimates` property has the cost estimates for each configuration.
-See [CostAnalyzer.Estimate](./faastjs.costanalyzer.estimate.md)<!-- -->.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `Result` class.